I beg to move,

 I hope, ultimately, that the regulatory bodies and relevant groups across all the devolved nations take the time to learn the lessons needed, even in these challenging circumstances.

-The Government’s exam process has been nothing short of shambolic, with their disastrous predictive algorithm resulting in students being significantly downgraded and ultimately missing out on their first choice schools, colleges and universities.
+The Government’s exam process has been nothing short of shambolic, with their disastrous predictive algorithm resulting in students being significantly downgraded and ultimately missing out on their first-choice schools, colleges and universities.
 In many cases, this even included their insurance option.
 While the subsequent Government U-turn was welcome, sadly it took four days to arrive and was too late for thousands of students, with educational institutions already having filled their places during that period.

 The question remains as to why the Government were so slow to act, given that, in its evidence last week to the Education Committee, Ofqual stated that both the Education Secretary and No. 10 were briefed about the issues in the system.
 Why, therefore, did they fail to address these concerns, which has resulted in such distressing scenes for families across the country and is having a detrimental impact on the future of so many children?
 Instead of apologising and acting swiftly, this Government allowed the situation to spiral out of control, and instead of soul searching, they threw civil servant after civil servant under the bus in an attempt to deflect from their own failings, including the sacking and scapegoating of Ofqual’s chief regulator and the Department for Education’s permanent secretary.
 Only one person should have carried the can for this fiasco, and that is the Education Secretary.

-This episode is the latest fiasco for the Government to preside over and shows once again that they are not fit to govern, but this episode is far from concluded.
+This episode is the latest fiasco for the Government to preside over and shows once again that they are not fit to govern, but it is far from concluded.
 As late as last week, many of my constituents in Stockport contacted me to say their child had still not received their BTEC results, some two weeks later than the official results date.
 Furthermore, students at Aquinas College and Stockport College in my constituency had to endure the worry and uncertainty of this year’s ill-conceived algorithm.
 Those restarting their interrupted courses, having missed months of face-to-face teaching, have no idea what format the 2021 exams will take or when they will sit them.
 This is the latest insult to schools across the country, which have been rocked by the covid-19 pandemic and have very understandably looked to this Government to provide support.
 But the reality is that the Government have been found wanting.
-There appears to be no credible plan to ensure the stability of the sector at a time when the schools are stretched to breaking point.
+There appears to be no credible plan to ensure the stability of the sector at a time when schools are stretched to breaking point.

 I am afraid that Madam Deputy Speaker has said she is discouraging interventions, so I will pass on that—forgive me.